‘DWTS’ Star Cheryl Burke Ties The Knot With Matthew Lawrence In Star-Studded San Diego Wedding

 And pro dancer Hayley Erbert chimed in to say that Cheryl Burke looked stunning as a bride and that she also wished she could have been there.

-Cheryl Burke has shared all of her engagement milestones with her fans—including her recent bachelorette party and a photo that showed her picking up her marriage license—so fans can probably look forward to some behind-the-scenes wedding shots very soon.
+Cheryl Burke has shared all of her engagement milestones with her fans, including her recent bachelorette party and a photo that showed her picking up her marriage license.
+Most likely, fans can probably look forward to some behind-the-scenes wedding shots very soon.

 Last May, Matthew Lawrence proposed to Cheryl at the Montage Laguna Beach with a gorgeous ring made from the diamond that her late father gave her mother decades ago.
-The couple first met through Matthew’s brother Joey, who was a Dancing With the Stars contestant, back in 2006, and rekindled their romance in 2017 after a nine-year break.
+The couple first met through Matthew’s brother Joey, who was a Dancing with the Stars contestant, back in 2006, and rekindled their romance in 2017 after a nine-year break.

 Cheryl Burke told People that the next step for the couple is to start to a family.